Starting a Business

 - Market saturation: What is the ratio your competition?
 How many comparable options are already available to consumers?

-- Pricing: What are the potential customers paying for your alternatives already?
+- Pricing: What are your potential customers paying for already existing alternatives?

 For Example, If you are planning to set up an Online Marketing Business, what would be your strategies and plan to move forward?